 Get exclusive member benefits & effect social change.
 Join Today

-There are many health problems known to be more common in people with fibromyalgia than in the general public.
-It’s not known if fibromyalgia causes these diseases, if they cause fibromyalgia, or if there is some other explanation.
-However, being aware that they can accompany the pain syndrome can help patients identify symptoms that could mark the onset of another disorder.
+Many health problems are more common in people with fibromyalgia.
+It’s not known if fibromyalgia causes these diseases, if they cause fibromyalgia, or if another explanation exists.
+However, being aware of these related diseases could help you identify symptoms and distinguish between fibromyalgia and another underlying disorder.

-The following are more common in people with fibromyalgia:
+The following related diseases are more common in people with fibromyalgia:

-Activities that will not only help treat the pain of fibromyalgia, but can improve your overall health include:
+Some activities that can help treat the pain of fibromyalgia and improve your overall health include:

-Many people with fibromyalgia also suffer from depression.
-There are several factors that could play a role in this complication.
-Some think the brain chemicals involved in the syndrome are also involved in triggering depression.
-If so, this means one will always likely accompany the other.
-The isolation and pain that often go with this disorder can no doubt be depressing.
-Some doctors still hold the belief that this syndrome isn’t a real illness and that it’s just a combination of several symptoms brought on by stress.
-Being made to feel like the pain is “all in your head” can lead to depression.
+Many people with fibromyalgia also have depression.
+Some people think that both depression and fibromyalgia have some biological and psychological similarities.
+If so, this means one will likely accompany the other.
+About 90 percent of people with fibromyalgia have the symptoms of depression.
+The isolation and pain that often go with this disorder can lead to depression.
+Additionally, some doctors still hold the belief that this syndrome isn’t a real illness and is a combination of several symptoms brought on by stress and that it’s "all in your head," which can also lead to depression.

-Therapy generally helps people cope with this complication.
-One-on-one sessions or support groups can help you understand what’s going on and how your thoughts may affect your health.
-Such support can also improve feelings of solitude.
+Therapy can help people with fibromyalgia cope with depression.
+One-on-one sessions can help you understand what’s going on with your body and how your thoughts may affect your health.
+Support groups are also helpful and can help you identify with others who have the condition and relieve feelings of solitude.

-There is no cure for fibromyalgia.
-Although sometimes the pain improves gradually over time, in most cases you simply learn to manage it.
-Most patients find the greatest improvement in finding a good symptom management plan.
-This could include a combination of medications and alternative treatments.
-Therapy can also teach you how to cope with the psychological effects of this disorder.
+Most people with fibromyalgia find the greatest improvement of the condition in finding a good symptom management plan.
+This could include a combination of medications and alternative treatments, or therapy to teach you how to cope with the psychological effects of the disorder.